feathj/glimpse/README.md

 Once you have the binary, you can run `glimpse --help` to see the available commands and options.

-Currently, glimpse requires AWS credentials with access to both bedrock and regkognition.
-Future versions will also support other AI providers and models.
+Currently, glimpse requires AWS credentials with access to both bedrock and regkognition or OpenAI credentials.
+Note that OpenAI does not support facial regognition, so if you are using OpenAI, face tagging will not be available.

 Some sample commands
 --------------------